- Bully Prevention Plan

 - If cyber-bullying occurs on campus, disciplinary sanctions will be administered according to the Campus Discipline Plan and technology privileges may be affected.

 - If cyber-bullying occurs off-campus and is reported to a school official, parents will be notified.
-At the High School, the AP and/or police department will be notified and will conference with student.

 - If inappropriate behavior occurs on school grounds as a result of cyber-bullying, discipline will be administered according to the Campus Discipline Plan.